dieherro91/ds4a-application/readme.md

   The file is used to compared the routes available for the prediction analysis.

-  - __list_routes_available_predictc(__*ZoneValue*__)__ : Return a list of dictionaries for the dropdown of route selection, the list was compared the information available in the prediction of the model and the available in the databe
+  - __list_routes_available_predictc(__*ZoneValue*__)__ : Return a list of dictionaries for the dropdown of route selection, the list was compared the information available in the prediction of the model and the available in the database.

+  - __prediction_evaluation(__*df,route*__)__ : Return a list with the predicted passengers from the "df" information for the "route" selected and the return and int value of the deviation of the prediction.

 <Br>

 * __models_analysis.py__

-   The functions in this file are divided in two parts one for the filters of the user queries and the the second for the queries require for the figure plots in the analitic page.
+   The functions in this file are divided in two parts, one of the filters of the user queries and the second for the queries require for the figure plots in the analysis page.

    *Conventions parameters*: